-- (1) A holder of a mining licence shall pay a mineral royalty at the rate of nine percent for open cast mining operations and six percent for underground mining operations of- - the norm value of the base metals or precious metals produced or recoverable under the licence; and - (b) the gross value of the gemstones or energy minerals produced or recoverable under the licence. - (2) The mineral royalty payable on industrial minerals shall be at six percent of the gross value of the minerals produced or recoverable under the licence. - (3) A person who is not a holder of a mining licence and who is in possession of minerals extracted in the Republic for which mineral royalty has not been paid is liable to pay mineral royalty at the rate of- - (a) nine percent of the norm value for base metals or precious metals; - (b) nine percent of the gross value for gemstones or energy minerals; and - (c) six percent of the gross value for industrial minerals. - (4) Where the Commissioner-General determines that the realised price does not correspond to the price that would have been paid for the minerals if they had been sold on similar terms in a transaction at arm's length, between a willing seller and a willing buyer, the Commissioner-General may give a notice to that effect to the licensee and the amount of the gross value shall be determined in accordance with the mechanism contained in sections ninety-seven A to ninety-seven D of the Income Tax Act.
+- (1) A holder of a mining licence shall pay mineral royalty at the rate of- - (a) five percent of the norm value of the base metals produced or recoverable under the licence, except when the base metal is copper; - (b) five percent of the gross value of the energy and industrial minerals produced or recoverable under the licence; - six percent of the gross value of the gemstones produced or recoverable under the licence; - (d) six percent of the norm value of precious metals produced or recoverable under the licence. - (2) Where the base metal produced or recoverable under the licence is copper, the mineral royalty rate payable is- - (a) four percent of the norm value when the norm price of copper is less than four thousand five hundred United States dollars per tonne; - (b) five percent of the norm value, when the norm price of copper is four thousand five hundred United States dollars per tonne or greater but less than six thousand United States dollars per tonne; and - (c) six percent of the norm value, when the norm price of copper is six thousand United States dollars per tonne or greater. - (3) A person who is not a holder of a mining licence and who is in possession of minerals extracted in the Republic for which mineral royalty has not been paid is liable to pay mineral royalty at the rates set out in subsections (1) and (2). - (4) Where the Commissioner-General determines that the realised price does not correspond to the price that would have been paid for the minerals if they had been sold on similar terms in a transaction at arm's length, between a willing seller and a willing buyer, the Commissioner-General shall issue a notice to that effect to the licencee and the amount of the gross value shall be determined in accordance with the mechanism contained in sections ninety-seven A to ninetyseven D of the Income Tax Act.